I Want To...

 Research has shown that sexual activity and sexuality have been positively correlated with perceptions of quality of life.
 A hospital stay can dramatically affect sexuality and/or engagement in sexual activity, even if only for a brief period of time.
 This course will describe the current literature related to addressing sexuality and sexual activity within the healthcare environment, especially in occupational therapy.
 Barriers, fears and preconceived notions related to addressing sexuality with clients will be defined, and strategies for overcoming these barriers will be presented through the lens of an occupational therapist.

 This course is approved by the American Occupational Therapy Association (AOTA) for 0.8 CEUs/8 hours of continuing education.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 What You Will Get From This Course